Masttro vs Addepar: Family Office Software for Complex Wealth in 2026

 Addepar pricing

-Addepar uses custom AUM-based pricing:
+Addepar uses custom, quote-driven pricing:

 - Premium positioning (higher than competitors)